The Secret Life of Bees (novel): Plot

 While Lily is coming to terms with this information, T. Ray shows up at the Boatwright residence, also known as the pink house, to take her back home.
 Lily refuses, and T. Ray flies into an enraged rampage.
-He has a violent flashback which brings him around.
+He has a violent flashback that brings him around.
 August steps in and offers to let Lily stay with her.
 T. Ray gives in and agrees.
 However, right before T. Ray leaves the Boatwright house, Lily asks him what really happened the day her mother died.
-T. Ray confirms that Lily was the one to, accidentally, kill her mother Deborah.
+T. Ray confirms that Lily was the one to accidentally kill her mother.